Making Lewisham carbon neutral by 2030: our climate emergency declaration

 What we are going to do

-We are seeking to take our Climate Emergency Action Plan to Mayor and Cabinet on 11 March 2020.
+Our Climate Emergency Action Plan was agreed by Mayor and Cabinet on 11 March 2020.

 Progress on the Climate Emergency Action Plan will be reviewed annually by our Executive Management Team and through our scrutiny committee process including reporting annually to the Mayor and Cabinet on progress.
 We will publish a public update once a year setting out what has been done in that year and updating our set of actions going forward.